|Southern sweet iced tea, infused with fresh mint.|

 This year was the first year that I grew mint in my garden and I have to say that I have really enjoyed it.
 Now, yes, I did heed the warnings about growing it in a container so that it would not grow wild and take over the garden, though I did also think what a fragrant ground cover that would be!

 Now I admit, more than a few of those mint leaves might have been harvested more so for a mojito here and there than for anything else, but, I also do love a good minted iced tea.
 This recipe is basically my Southern Style Sweet Iced Tea, except with an added infusion of mint, but the mint is just enough for a subtle hint without over-powering the real star here, the southern sweet iced tea.
 You can, of course, use as much mint as you like.

-You can also add freshly squeezed lemons and a can of orange juice concentrate to turn it into a French Mint Iced Tea.
+You may also add freshly squeezed lemons and a can of orange juice concentrate to turn it into a Southern French Mint Iced Tea.
 Either way, what a great way to honor the unofficial end of summer!

 Recipe: Mary’s Mint Infused Southern Sweet Iced Tea©From the Kitchen of Deep South Dish

 Prep time: 10 min |Inactive time: 45 min | Yield: 1/2 gallon (8 servings)

 - 5 to 7 individual Luzianne brand tea bags

 - 1 quart of cool filtered or bottled water

 - 1 (4-cup) glass Pyrex measuring cup for steeping